A Precise Calculation of Delayed Coincidence Selection Efficiency and Accidental Coincidence Rate: Introduction

 \section{Introduction}

 The delayed coincidence method is used very broadly in nuclear and high energy physics experiments.
-The existence of a delayed signal greatly mitigates the critical requirement on low random background levels.
-The experimental observation of neutrino oscillation is one of the important breakthroughs in studying the Standard Model physics in the past half century.
-Recently three neutrino experiments, Daya Bay, RENO and Double CHOOZ~\cite{DayaBay, RENO, Double CHOOZ} adopted this technique again to measure the neutrino mixing angle $\theta_{13}$ precisely.
-Those anti-electron neutrinos from reactors are distinguished by detecting the positron and neutron from an inverse beta decay (IBD): $p+\bar{\nu}_{e} \rightarrow e^{+}+n$.
-The whole signal is composed of a prompt positron signal and a delayed neutron capture signal, where the prompt positron has a detectable energy between 1 to 10 MeV and the delayed neutron spends about 29 $\mu s$ in thermalization to be captured in the gadolinium (Gd) - loaded scintillator region where several photons of total energy 8 MeV are released.
+The existence of a delayed signal greatly relaxes the critical requirement on the random background level.
+Recently three reactor electron-antineutrino experiments Double CHOOZ~\cite{DC1st, DC2, DCnH}, RENO~\cite{RENO1st} and Daya Bay~\cite{DYB1st, DYB2, DYB3, DYBnH} adopted this established technique to precisely measure the neutrino mixing angle $\theta_{13}$~\cite{pontecorvo, mns}.
+Electron-antineutrinos from reactors were distinguished by detecting the coincidence of the prompt positron and delayed neutron capture signals of inverse-beta-decay IBD interactions, $\bar{\nu}_{e}+p \rightarrow e^{+}+n$.
+The expected high precision of the $\sin^22\theta_{13}$ measurements required a better understanding of the acceptance of delayed-coincidence signals and their background contamination, especially for the situation when the backgrounds are much higher if using the neutron capture signals on hydrogen (nH)~\cite{DCnH, DYBnH}, instead of the capture on gadolinium (nGd).

-In the past year, the Daya Bay Experiment~\cite{DayaBay} and the RENO Experiment~\cite{RENO} have reported their first $\theta_{13}$ measurements with delayed neutron capture signals on Gd.
-So far the accidental background is one of the dominant backgrounds.
-They both quoted the uncertainty for this background is at the 1\% level.
-Their calculation methods are the same and can be found in their public presentations and papers, e.g.~\cite{DayaBay} and~\cite{RENO}.
-The formula for accidental background number, $N_{accidental}$, is repeated here for discussion:

-In a low random background level environment, i.e. the number of neutron-like signal ($N_{n-like}$) and the rate of positron-like signal ($R_{e^+-like}$) are both low, or with a very small coincidence window ($T_{coincidence}$), all the single signals will be very well separated in time on average, for which this simple formula is valid.
-But when the random background rate is high, it will become more likely to have other cases, like three-fold coincidence events.
-In this special physics context, the visible energy ranges of the prompt positron and the delayed neutron overlap, giving this formula an intrinsic bias, i.e. $R_{e^+-like}$ will be higher than the real $R_{e^+-like}$ by including $n-like$ signals.

-The Double CHOOZ~\cite{Double CHOOZ} experiment estimated the accidental background by shifting the coincidence window by 1000 $\mu s$, which gave a larger statistical uncertainty of about 10\%.
-There is also an additional systematic uncertainty in this off-window method: because of the spallation products produced by muons, the accidental background rate is lower when further in time after the previous muon, i.e. in the off-window.